 Figure 1: Global Internet Users, by geographic region, 2011

-Advances in the global information infrastructure, including the development of IP-based networks and especially the Internet, and future IP developments, are an engine of [] growth and socio-economic development in the world economy in the twenty-first century.
+Advances in the global information infrastructure, including the development of IP-based networks and especially the Internet, and future IP developments, are an engine of [economic ] growth and socio-economic development in the world economy in the twenty-first century.
 A ten per cent increase in broadband penetration has been estimated to yield a 1.21 – 1.38% increase in Gross Domestic Product (GDP) growth on average for high-income and low/middle income countries respectively (World Bank, 2009).
 Country case studies yield similar estimates for individual countries (e.g., for Panama, the Philippines and Turkey – www.itu.int/broadband/).

 The Internet has fundamental value as a platform for innovation, democratic expression, access to information and scientific progress.
 In the growing digital economy, the Internet represents a portal for knowledge, education and entertainment which is becoming increasingly available to more of the world’s population, especially if growth in the use of mobile broadband can mirror the recent overall growth in mobile communications.